EBukin/modQA/README.md

-# R project for developing and using scripts for validating standalong models.
+# R project for developing and using scripts for validating modeled data.

+Developed and maintained by Eduard Bukin